Fit call

 There is one defined problem and no need for follow-up review.

-SQL Server matters, but ongoing senior review is enough.
+SQL Server matters, but ongoing senior review is enough and a full-time DBA would be too much.

 Formal incident response, on-call cover, and SLA-backed support are required.